LydiaCodes22/Book-Library/readme.md

 Chai, Mocha, SuperTest

 ## Project set up
+You will need to have a Docker contained running MySQL on your machine.
 This project can be forked and then cloned from git, then the npm packages installed with 'npm install'. \
 Following this you will need to run 'npm start'

 ## .env setup